YonatanKra/bluesky-alttext-game/README.md

 # BlueSky Alt Text Game

 This app helps users improve their Alt Text focus on BlueSky.
-In time, it will increase the amount percentage of images with Alt text in the network, hence increasing posts' a11y.
+The goal is to increase the percentage of images with Alt text on the network, thereby enhancing the accessibility of posts.

 The App resides here:

 Or you can clone and host it yourself.